 The change in valuation allowance in Other for 2022 of \$21.6 million is primarily related to a \$6.8 million increase from the adoption of ASU 2020-06 for convertible debt instruments, and a \$13.1 million valuation allowance recorded on deferred tax assets established during purchase accounting from the RapidMiner acquisition.
 The change in valuation allowance in Other for 2021 of \$2.9 million is primarily related to a valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.
-The change in Valuation allowance in Other for 2020 of \$7.3 million is related to a valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.
-The change in Valuation allowance in Other for 2020 of \$7.3 million is related to a valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.
+The change in valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.
+The change in valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.
+The change in valuation allowance recorded on deferred tax assets established during purchase accounting from the World Programming acquisition.